How Any Construction Company Can Start Using Social Media to Grow Their Business

 So how does a construction company communicate with other people through content?
 Well, it depends on the platform…

-- Facebook can be used as a showcase as well, but it also is a great way to interact with potential clients or previous clients
+- Facebook can also be used as a showcase, but it is also a great way to interact with potential or previous clients.

-- LinkedIn is the premier social media platform for construction companies simply because it’s built for business as opposed to Facebook and Instagram.
-Here you can show updates on projects and comment, or message, other contractors for work or simply to create relationships.
+- LinkedIn is the premier social media platform for construction companies because it’s built for business as opposed to Facebook and Instagram.
+You can show project updates and comments, message other contractors for work, or create relationships.

 “I Don’t Have Time To Handle My Marketing”

-On the other hand, there’s a lot of people who know this stuff and know it’s important but there’s just not enough time in the day to work on it!
+On the other hand, e a lot of people know this stuff and know it’s essential, but there’s not enough time in the day to work on it!

-Well, every situation is different but for most busy contractors their problem is a lack of good project management.
+Every situation is different, but for most busy contractors, their problem is a lack of good project management.

-So, the first step in handling your social media marketing so you can scale your business is to handle your business itself.
+So, the first step in handling your social media marketing so you can scale your business is to take it.

 Our advice is simple, automate what can be automated.
-Hire estimating firms, project management firms, maybe even marketing agencies themselves!
-Most contractors are never able to get their head out of the sand and start scaling their business.
-Don’t be like them, start outsourcing your work.
+Hire estimating, project management firms, and maybe even marketing agencies themselves!
+Most contractors can never get their heads out of the sand and start scaling their businesses.
+Don’t be like them; start outsourcing your work.

-So, by now you might be thinking, “ok all this sound great and all but how do I actually do it.”
+So, by now, you might be thinking, “ok, all this sounds great and all, but how do I do it.”

-Well, let’s take it step-by-step and give you some real actionable advice.
+Let’s take it step-by-step and give you some accurate, actionable advice.

 1 – Registering For Social Media

-Go download LinkedIn on your phone or go on the website and register for a free account.
-The platform will guide you on what to do to sign up so this shouldn’t be complicated at all.
+Download LinkedIn on your phone or the website to register for a free account.
+The platform will guide you on what to do to sign up, so this shouldn’t be complicated.

 2 – Optimize Your Profile

-Now, that you have an account it’s time to update your profile picture, your contact info, location, and more.
+Now that you have an account, it’s time to update your profile picture, contact info, location, and more.
 Here’s an example of our LinkedIn Profile.

 3 – Post, Post, Post

-A good social media presence consists of publishing content consistently and engaging with your employees, audience, existing customers, etc. to network and eventually lead to leads, and sales.
+An excellent social media presence consists of publishing content consistently and engaging with your employees, audience, existing customers, etc., to network and eventually lead to leads and sales.

 Your content should not only promote your brand and showcase your work, but you should also be commenting and engaging with other contractors, especially ones in your area.